hexbacon/LeetCode/readme.md

-# LeetCode Progress
+# LeetCode & HackerRank Progress

-This repo will serve a as a guide and tracker of all LeetCode problem solve be me.
+This repo will serve a as a guide and tracker of all LeetCode & HackerRank problem solve be me.
 The intentation is to keep constantly updating my progress with new and better solutions.

 ## LeetCode Problems